stitchdata/docs/_account-security/billing/billing-faq.md

           {% endfor %}
           </table>

-      - question: "Can I use Standard integrations if I'm on the Free plan?"
+      - question: "Can I use Standard Plan integrations if I'm on the Free plan?"
         anchor: "paid-integrations-free-plan"
         answer: |
-          No. To use any of Stitch's Standard integrations, you'll need to [upgrade to a Standard plan]({{ site.pricing }}){:target="new"}.
+          No. To use any of Stitch's Standard Plan integrations, you'll need to [upgrade to a Standard plan]({{ site.pricing }}){:target="new"}.

       - question: "How many integrations can I add?"
         anchor: "how-many-integrations-can-i-add"